JuliaTesting/ReferenceTests.jl/README.md

 ## Introduction

-It is very common for Julia packages to test the functionality of their exported functions using known input to output combinations.
+It is very common for Julia packages to test the functionality of their exported functions against known input-to-output combinations.
 We will refer to such kind of tests as *reference tests*.
-In most cases these will be quite simple and look something along the line of `@test f(x) == y`, where `f` is a function of the package and `x` is some interesting input value for which the desired output `y` is known.
+In most cases these will be quite simple; something along the line of `@test f(x) == y`, where `f` is a function of the package and `x` is some interesting input value for which the desired output `y` is known.

 For testing the output of more complex functions for which the expected output is more complicated (e.g. anything image